servicebinding/spec/README.md

 ### Injecting binding

-*  Where in the container do we inject binding information (e.g. what is the structure of the folders / files)
+*  Where in the container do we mount the binding information (e.g. what is the structure of the folders / files)
+*  Consideration with clusters, namespaces, or VMs

-### Consuming binding
+### Extra:  Consuming binding

-*  How are application expected to consume binding information (would be great if we could point to sample projects)
+*  How are application expected to consume binding information
+*  Each framework may take a different approach, so this is about samples & recommendations (best practices)
+*  Validates the design